-Question Answer Marks 3 The Origins and Development of the Cold War, 1941-1950 40 Interpretation/Approach The main interpretation is that whilst neither side wanted the Cold War, the actions of both sides helped to bring it about .
-Showing complete understanding of the Interpretation will involve discussion of both these aspects.
-According to the interpretation, irreconcilable differences between the two sides pushed them apart after Yalta.
-In portraying this as an inevitable process, for which both or neither were to blame, the interpretation has a clear post-revisionist character.
-Any answer using another label could not be awarded Level 5 or Level 6.
-Glossary: Candidates may use some or all the following terms: Traditional/Orthodox interpretations of the Cold War were generally produced early after World War II.
+Question Answer Marks 3 The origins and development of the Cold War, 1941-50 40 Interpretation/Approach The main interpretation is that in the post-war period US policy makers became increasingly suspicious of the Soviet Union and the mutual mistrust which arose from this made cooperation increasingly difficult.
+Showing complete understanding of the interpretation will involve discussion of both these aspects.
+The extract focuses mainly on the United States and appears critical of US policy choices.
+However, the overall argument seems based more on the idea of mutual suspicion and there is a concession at the end that the Soviet threat was real.
+Properly argued this could be seen as revisionist or post-revisionist in L5/L6.
+A traditional/orthodox which blames the Soviet Union and is properly based on the extract could achieve L4.
+Glossary: Traditional/Orthodox interpretations of the Cold War were generally produced early after the Second World War.
 They blame the Soviet Union and Stalin's expansionism for the Cold War.
 Revisionist historians challenged this view and shifted more of the focus onto the United States, generally through an economic approach which stressed the alleged aim of the US to establish its economic dominance over Europe.
 Post-revisionists moved towards a more balanced view in which elements of blame were attached to both sides.
 Since the opening of the Soviet archives post-1990 there has been a shift to attributing prime responsibility to Stalin - a post-post-revisionist stance which often seems very close to the traditional view, but which often places great importance on ideology.
 What counts is how appropriate the use of this kind of terminology is in relation to the extract, and how effectively the extract can be used to support it.